gabrielcuvillier/arxwasm/README.md

 This port have been done mostly to learn Native Client stack (toolchain, API, runtime, etc.), and to evaluate if this technology is mature enough to support development of real moderately-sized C++ applications (and not only demonstration programs or benchmarks).

+Also, this was an opportunity to think about how this technology could be used beyond the browser.
+A couple of other projects already have found interesting ways to leverage it, for example "Unvanquished" (as a sandboxed native VM for a game plugins) or "ZeroVM" (for server-side single process virtualization).

-Arx Libertatis project have been chosen because it is an open source project that fit this size requirement, with added bonus to have most of its dependencies already ported to Native Client.
+Arx Libertatis project have been chosen because it is an open source project that fit the C++ project size requirement, with added bonus to have most of its dependencies already ported to Native Client.

-Also, it is a game I enjoyed in the 2000's..
+Also, it is a game I enjoyed in the 2000's...

 ### 'Mouselook' is unusable!

 Yes, this is _the_ most important limitation of this port.
 See section 'Technical Details / Input Handling'

 ## Credits

+The Native Client team, for creating this interesting technology.

 Arkane Studio, for creating this enjoyable-yet-flawed game, and released the game code under an open source license.

 Arx Libertatis team, for its impressive amount of work to enhance it.

-The Native Client team, for creating this interesting technology.

 ## Contact
 dev_at_gabrielcuvillier_dot_fr